pivotal-cf/docs-pks/vsphere-cns.hbs.md

 ## <a id='windows-configure-csi'></a>Configure vSphere CSI for Windows

-You can use the vSphere CSI Driver with TKGI Windows worker nodes.
+You can use the vSphere CSI Driver with {{ vars.product_short }} Windows worker nodes.

 <p class="note"><strong>Note</strong>: vSphere CSI driver support for Windows worker nodes is in Alpha.
 </p>

 ### <a id='windows-overview'></a>Overview

-Before using the vSphere CSI Driver with a TKGI Windows worker node:
+Before using the vSphere CSI Driver with a {{ vars.product_short }} Windows worker node:

 * Verify that your environment meets the [Prerequisites](#windowsfile-volumes-prereqs).
 * Verify that the [Limitations of the vSphere CSI Driver](#windows-concerns) meet your requirements.